Canon 7D vs Panasonic GF7

 Studio photographers will appreciate that the Canon 7D (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the GF7 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the GF7 was followed by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 7D and GF7 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Panasonic GF7 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Panasonic GF7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.